Chris Bailey (musician, born 1956)

-Christopher James Mannix Bailey (29 November 1956 – 9 April 2022) was an Irish-Australian singer, songwriter, musician and producer.
+Christopher James Mannix Bailey (29 November 1956 – 9 April 2022) was an Australian singer, songwriter, musician and producer.
 He was the co-founder and singer of the rock band the Saints.

 Early life

-Bailey was born in Nanyuki, Colony of Kenya to Irish parents.
-He grew up in Belfast, Northern Ireland, until the age of seven, when his family migrated to Australia.
+Bailey was born in Nanyuki, Colony of Kenya, to Northern Irish parents.
+He grew up in Belfast, Northern Ireland, until the age of seven when his family migrated to Australia.
 His family settled in Inala in Brisbane, Queensland.
 He and his sister Margaret attended Inala State High School, Oxley State High School and Corinda State High School, where Ed Kuepper and Ivor Hay were also students.

 Career

+The Saints

-Bailey, Kuepper and Hay formed the band, The Saints in 1973.
-Their first significant success was in the UK with the classic punk anthem "(I'm) Stranded".
+Bailey, Kuepper and Hay formed the Saints in 1973.
+The bands's first significant success was in the UK with the punk anthem "(I'm) Stranded".
 The band slowly evolved toward a more sophisticated sound on their next few albums.
 Bailey continued to lead the band into the 1980s.
 A cover of the Easybeats' "The Music Goes Round My Head" was issued as a single in December 1988 and featured on the soundtrack to the film Young Einstein.